-SMEs classified in these three groups had pro-actively invested in learning in order to manage and generate technological changes in different domains.
+The three local SMEs that built up technological capability, which are classified under the headings of Groups 1, 2 and 3, had pro-actively invested in learning in order to manage and generate technical changes in different domains.
 These firms are compared below considering the domains of technological capabilities accumulation in the period 1995-2002.
 The firm considered in Group 1 is Firm 5 that built up advanced technological capability in product-centred innovation.
 From mid-1980s up to 1994, this firm acquired intermediate technological capability in product for developing landing gear to Embraer aircraft models.
 It had also managed tests for improving production process, moving from basic to pre-intermediate routine technological capability.
 During this period, efforts were made to improve the internal coordination of projects through managing team working, allowing the firm to master pre-intermediate level of technological capability in project management.

-From 1995 up to 2002, Firm 5 had a pro-active learning behaviour by investing in inhouse R&D and partnership with customers and universities/research centres for product development, among other learning activities.
+From 1995 up to 2002, Firm 5 had a pro-active learning behaviour by investing in in-house R&D and partnership with customers and universities/research centres for product development, among other learning activities.
 The firm had also improved technological capabilities from: